Irenexzwen/3D-genome-gitbook/chap4-data-visualization.md

 # Integrative data visualization

-Here we'll mainly focused on Hi-C data visulazation, while most of the tools designed for Hi-C data are also able to integragate other data to improve the interpretability.
+Here we'll mainly focused on Hi-C data visulazation, while most of the tools designed for Hi-C data are also able to integragate other 3C-based data to improve the interpretability.

-We'll first walk through the **motivation** for visualizing complex dataset and then discuss the **object, needs and plights** in Hi-C data visualization.
+We'll first walk through the **motivation** for visualizing complex dataset and then discuss the **object, demand, current limitations** in Hi-C data visualization.
 Then we'll provide a roadmap with some comparison of some of the most popular softwares available, based on some criteria that people may refer to.
-Finally we'll choose XXX as a showcase to prepare people for practical analysis.
+Finally we'll choose GIVE and HIGlass as showcases to prepare people for practical analysis.

 ## 1.Motivation for Vis:
 - Explore data feature, find patterns